StephHjar/dublin-book-club/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback!
+-   My mentor for some great feedback, especially around the UI elements of the site, and for pushing me to go beyond the basic requirements of the project.